 - One Extra Day: It is a smart idea to compare the pricing difference if you kept the truck one extra day.
 People often underestimate how draining the whole moving process can be, and if you are hurrying all day so that you can return the truck by five, you will most likely make extra work on yourself by not moving the right things to the right room.
 Find out what it would be worth to you to be able to take breaks, work at a nice pace, and take the truck back the next day.
 It could be such a small amount that it would be worth paying for the extra time and have the option to be tired and work smartly.

-Need to find a pro for your move?Find Pros
+Ready to start your move?Find Pros

 Moving Related Stuff